openhab/org.openhab.binding.zwave/doc/qubino/zmnhwd_0_0.md

 ### Group 1: Send basic report to this group

-The Module can be set 1 auto-report ID in Group 1.

-The Module will send BASIC_REPORT to device associated in Group 1 when correspond Device is activated.
+<p&gtThe Module can be set 1 auto-report ID in Group 1.</p&gt <p&gtThe Module will send BASIC_REPORT to device associated in Group 1 when correspond Device is activated.</p&gt

 Association group 1 supports 1 node.